SDU-eScience/UCloud/backend/service-common/wiki/getting_started.md

 The most important files are:

-- `Dockerfile`: A file which describes how to containerize this micro-service.
+- `Dockerfile`: A file which describes how to containerize this micro-service
 - `build.gradle.kts`: Gradle configuration files.
 Gradle controls the build of our service, including management of code dependencies
 - ``k8.kts``: Contains configuration of `Kubernetes <https://kubernetes.io/>`__ resources
 - `src/`: Contains the source code for this service